gchers/p/README.md

 This variable is set, by default, to *pbcopy*.

 ###GPG\_ID
-The identity to set for this variable must be a prefix of the new created identity.
-In the suggested case it should be 'pmanager'.
+The identity to set for this variable should be the id of the GPG key you created before.

 ###STORE\_ENC
 This is the local file in which the encrypted data will be put.
 The default is